kilpkonn/msc-thesis/main.typ

 #todo("what is going on with depth 4, holes filled")

 With the depth limit of 2 the program managed to generate a term with syntactic match in 10.7% of searches and find some term that satisfies the type in 74.0% of the searches.
-Average number of suggestions per hole is 18.6, and they are found in 35ms.
+Average number of terms per hole is 18.6, and they are found in 35ms.
 However, the numbers vary a lot depending on the style of the program.
 #todo("recheck std dev, of what exactly?")
-Standard deviation for average number of suggestions is about 56 suggestions, and standard deviation average time is 167ms.
+Standard deviation for average number of terms is about 56 terms, and standard deviation average time is 167ms.
 Standard deviation is pushed so high by some outliers which we discuss in @c-style-stuff.

 To give some context on the results we decided to compare them to results from previous iterations of the algorithm.